OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 ```

 ### -SourcePath
-If specified, the function will use the sources in that path.
+If specified, the cmdlet will use the sources in that path.
-If not specified it will download the sources from the Outsystems repository (default behavior).
+If not specified it will download the sources from the OutSystems repository.

 ```yaml
 Type: String